tenta-browser/chromium-crosswalk/chrome/browser/chromeos/printing/doc/cups_printer_management.md

 theoretically a null operation, cupsd can get somewhat unhappy if you attempt to create the same destination too many times quickly.
 Thus, we need to cache which destinations have been created in the current session.

-This responsibility is given to `SyncedPrintersManager` because it is the only long-lived piece of the printer management system.
-(NOTE: Is there any sort of session-persistent key-value store that can be used in the browser?
-If so, we can and should shift this responsibility to `CupsPrintersManager` directly.
-It appears the KeyedService is the preferred way to do this sort of thing.)
+This responsibility is given to  `CupsPrintersManager`.

 ### PrinterDetectors